(Born 1994 Harare, Zimbabwe)

-McKenzie has exhibited, performed publicly and lead workshops at galleries including the Royal Scottish Academy, the Scottish National Gallery, Embassy Gallery, generatorPROJECTS, Summerhall, Volk Gallery and Orkney’s Pier Arts Centre.
-He has been the recipient of several awards for his work as an artist including a bursary from the RSA Residencies for Scotland scheme (2019), the RSA Carnegie Scholarship for painting for his work in RSA New Contemporaries (2018) and the James Guthrie Orchar Memorial Art Prize from Dundee University (2017).
-His poems have appeared in the New River Press Yearbook, Littoral Magazine, Polemical Zine, and he has self-published several pamphlets.
-He graduated from Dundee University in 2017 and studied for a period at Goldsmiths University on the MFA Fine Art programme between 2021 and 2022.
-His work is featured in a number of public and private collections.
+James has exhibited, performed publicly and lead ‘cut-up’ poetry workshops at galleries including the Royal Scottish Academy, the Scottish National Gallery, Embassy Gallery, generatorPROJECTS, Summerhall, Sett Studios, Volk Gallery and Orkney’s Pier Arts Centre.
+He has been the recipient of several awards for his work including a bursary from the RSA Residencies for Scotland scheme (2019) and the RSA Carnegie Scholarship for ‘painting’ for his work in RSA New Contemporaries (2018).
+His poems have appeared in Outcrop Poetry, Wrong Directions, New River Press, Littoral Magazine, Polemical Zine, and he has self-published several pamphlets.
+He graduated from Dundee University in 2017 in Art and Philosophy and moved to London for a period to study at Goldsmiths University on the MFA Fine Art programme between 2021 and 2022.
+James has completed residencies in Orkney with the Pier Arts Centre in partnership with the RSA (2019), and in Collemacchia with the Museum of Loss and Renewal (2023).
+His work is held in a number of public and private collections.

 Contact